Starbuck7410/library-converter/README.md

 ### --redoAllFiles
 If this flag is enabled, instead of skipping files that already exist, library-converter will re-convert them.

+### --log (location)
+If this flag is set, library-converter will save a log with all failed files to the location given in the argument.
+(Example: --log log.txt)

 ## In the TODO list:

-- Fixing bug on Linux where the folders created are wrong
-- Logging into a file
-- Time estimate and benchmarking
+- Time estimate and benchmarking (This one is gonna be a tad difficult, as I have no idea how to measure run time on multithreaded stuff)